 For Chocolate Filling

-- Once the cookie cups have cooled and been removed from the pans, add the peanut butter, vanilla, ghee, and powdered Lakanto to a double boiler and stir well to combine.
-Add the chocolate chips to the warm mixture and melt completely.
+- Once the cookie cups have cooled and been removed from the pans, add the peanut butter, vanilla, coconut oil, and powdered Lakanto to a double boiler and stir well to combine.
+Add the baking chips to the warm mixture and melt completely.
 As soon as the chocolate has melted, remove from heat and stir well.

 - Let the mixture set up for 2-3 minutes then use a teaspoon filled about half way to fill the cups with the chocolate mixture.
 If there is any left over, go back a second time to top off any cups that are low.

 - Garnish with chopped dry roasted peanuts or a pinch of sea salt for a salty-sweet finish, if desired, and let the mixture cool completely before storing the cookies.